 Students who successfully complete this subject should be able to:

-- access the content of audiovisual material without compromising the integrity of the original material and content;
+- access the content of video carriers without compromising the integrity of the original material and intent;

-- advocate conservation treatments suitable for community use; and
+- advocate conservation treatments suitable for diverse situations; and

-- evaluate the underlying recording and playback technology (analogue and digital), and history and materials of audiovisual material.
+- evaluate the history of video material with its underlying recording and playback technology (analogue and digital).